KaOSx/kaosx.github.io/pages/download/index.md

 ### Known Issues
 {: .offset}

+* ZFS filesystems installs will encounter a boot problem once their new installed system regenerates the kernel image.
+Add `zfs_force=1` to the kernel line to be able to boot, see the [Forum News Post](https://forum.kaosx.us/d/2990-zfs-boot-issue-after-kernel-image-regeneration) for more.
 * Installing on RAID is currently not possible

 To create reliable Media for booting the Live ISO, please select USB or DVD and follow the instructions for either using a USB flash drive or DVD disc.